 New options can give you a full range of vision againThe condition that causes blurry near vision is called “presbyopia,” meaning “old vision”.
 And certainly, reading glasses can make you feel older than you are!
 But you don’t have to live with readers for the rest of your life.

 See near, far and in-between againDr.
 Siepser is one of a handful of surgeons across the country—and the only one in Eastern Pennsylvania—now offering advanced corneal inlays for restoring near vision.

-Review the options with Dr. Siepser after your comprehensive exam.
+What’s the best option for your eyes?Review the options with Dr. Siepser after your comprehensive exam.
 You’ll find out all about your eyes, and can discuss your vision goals to come up with the perfect plan for your vision correction.